mwoss/sound-stream/README.md

 ## Requirements
  - Python 3.X
- - Numpy
+ - numpy
- - Pyaudio
+ - pyaudio
- - PyQt4
+ - PyQt4 with pyqtgraph
- - Pyqtgraph
+ - audiolazy

 ##### Note: Instruction for installing necessary libraries on Raspberry Pi in libs_install_inst.pdf (Polish language).
 On PC you can use pip for almost every libraries, expect for PyQt4 on Windows.
 You have to download pyqt4 wheel file from [lfd.uci.edu](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4) and execute it using pip install command.